 Prostate.-Fixed stones also occur behind the prostate.
-Here they are often multiple (Plate IX, E and F).
+Here they are often multiple (Plate XI, E and F).
 Urinary stagnation and decomposition are the predisposing causes.
-Fig. 91 shows a stone which rested on the upper surface of a very large gland, the shadow therefore occupying an unusual position.
+Fig. 124 shows eleven stones which rested on the upper surface of a very large gland, the shadows therefore occupying an unusual position.

-Ureter.-Stones in the lower end of the ureter are recognized by their position, the history of ureteric colic, and the œdematous orifice which surrounds them like a collar (Plate XI c, page 214).
-Their treatment will be discussed in Chapter XVIII.
+Ureter.-Stones in the lower end of the ureter are recognized by their position, the history of ureteric colic, and the ædematous orifice which surrounds them like a collar (Plate XIII c, page 302).
+Their treatment will be discussed in Chapter XX.

 5. Concomitant Vesical Lesions.-These include cystitis, prostatic hypertrophy, and diverticula.
 Of these the two latter are sufficiently dealt with already.
 In addition new growths are observed on rare occasions.
-In countries where bilharzial disease is prevalent, vesical stones are very common, being formed around masses of bilharzial tissue.
+In countries where bilharzial disease is prevalent.

+vesical stones are very common, being formed around masses of